MariiaVision/msp_tracker/README.md

   - load protein movie
   - select the tracks (.txt file (json format) or csv file)
   - optional: select membrane movie

+#### Docker container

+Docker container with working set up is available to use: !!! link will be here!!!
+1. Install Docker from the official page.
+2. Build the image from the provided file: `docker load -i msp_img.tar`
+3. Run the Docker container (`docker run -it --rm msp_docker`) mounting the folder with code and data (`-v /path/to/folder/with/code/and/data:/mnt`), as well as providing Display informration for the Docker (`-e DISPLAY=$DISPLAY`).
+The display attachment setup varies for different OS.